Carolina Music Festivals

 Festival site: zMAX Dragway at Charlotte Motor Speedway

 Ticket prices rise as tiers with limited numbers available sell out.
-Prices below may be outdated.
+2026 prices below.

-VIP (express entry lane, private bar and restrooms, lounge, commemorative laminate, exclusive merch tent): $199.
+VIP (express entry lane, private bar and restrooms, lounge, commemorative laminate, exclusive merch tent): $279 early bird.

-Two-day Space Deck Terrace (21 and older, SRO, dedicated entrance, private bar and restrooms, access to VIP and general admission areas): $346.
+Two-day Space Deck Terrace (21 and older, SRO, dedicated entrance, private bar and restrooms, access to VIP and general admission areas): $329 early bird.

-Ultra VIP (everything listed with VIP plus complementary drinks and merchandise, unlimited water, special stage viewing areas, guest lounge, private entance): $1,049.
+Ultra VIP (everything listed with VIP plus complementary drinks and merchandise, unlimited water, special stage viewing areas, guest lounge, private entance): $899 early bird.

 Artists